zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 As a systems programmer, it is necessary to upgrade Zowe regularly to ensure that you are using the latest features and  the latest security patches.

-This article describes the requirements and procedure to perform an upgrade of a Zowe installation in high availability mode with zero downtime.
+This article describes the requirements and procedure to perform an upgrade of a Zowe installation in high availability mode to a newer minor version with zero downtime.

 ## Assumptions